 Restricted stock awards are excluded from the calculation of basic weighted average common shares outstanding until they vest.
-For restricted stock awards that vest based on achievement of performance and/or market conditions, the number of contingently issuable common shares included in diluted weighted-average common shares outstanding is based on the number of common shares, if any, that would be issuable under the terms of the arrangement if the end of the reporting period were the end of the contingency period, assuming the result would be dilutive.
+For restricted stock awards that vest based on achievement of performance and/or market conditions, the number of contingently issuable common shares included in diluted weighted-average common shares outstanding is based on the number of common shares, if any, that would be issuable under the terms of the arrangement if the ~~end of the reporting period~~ performance and/or market conditions were met at the end of the ~~contingency reporting~~ period, assuming the result would be dilutive.